 When water infrastructure is underfunded, a simple activity like drinking a glass of tap water could be unsafe.
-There are over 55,000 community drinking water systems.
-Surprisingly, there are several areas of the nation that are still utilizing water infrastructure systems that pre-date the Civil War.
-It is estimated that drinking water utilities will need to invest $334.8 billion over the next 20 years, above the level of current spending, to continue to provide safe and sufficient water to the American public (Environmental Protection Agency, 2009).
+There are over 53,000 community drinking water systems and 21,400 not-for-profit non-community water systems in the U.S. Surprisingly, there are several areas of the nation that are still utilizing water infrastructure systems that pre-date the Civil War.
+In 2013 the American Society of Civil Engineers gave the nation’s drinking water and wastewater systems a D. According to the U.S Environmental Protection Agency’s 2013 Drinking Water Infrastructure Needs Survey and Assessment it is estimated that drinking water utilities will need to invest $384 billion through 2030 to continue to provide safe and sufficient water to the American public.
 That is a serious level of funding needed but if we are to maintain a first-class society, where people can safely drink from our water systems, we must make these investments.

-There are 26,000 miles of commercially navigable waterways and over 79,000 dams located throughout the United States.
-Over 4,095 dams are "unsafe" and have deficiencies that leave them more susceptible to failure, especially during large flood events or earthquakes (American Society of Civil Engineers, 2009).
-On an average day, some 43 million tons of goods valued at $29 billion move on the nation’s interconnected network of ports, roads, rails and inland waterways (U.S. Chamber of Commerce, 2008).
+More than 566 million tons of freight valued at $152 billion move through the inland waterways system annually (American Society of Civil Engineers 2013).
 These are critical infrastructure systems that, if not repaired and maintained, will cause catastrophic consequences by flooding towns, cities, and farmland in virtually every region of the United States.
 Hurricanes Katrina and Rita showed the world what happens when our levees are not built to handle the appropriate levels of water.
 Had we invested more just a few years before, we may have prevented the billions in costs following that disaster from having to have been spent and saved thousands of lives.
 As Benjamin Franklin was quoted as saying: “An ounce of prevention is worth a pound of cure.”

 - Press Release Former Pennsylvania Governor Edward Rendell Calls for Port, Waterway Strategy in Speech to American Association of Port Authorities Read More